Faster Algorithms for Growing Prioritized Disks and Rectangles: Growing cubes

-\begin{proof} For each $j \in B$, consider the line segment $t \mapsto y_j-v_jt$, defined for $t \in [0, t_j]$.
-All these line segments intersect the line $t = 0$, so their lower envelope has at most $\lambda_2(m)=2m-1$ edges, where $\lambda_2(m)$ denotes the maximum length of a Davenport-Schinzel sequence of order $2$ with alphabet size $m$~\cite{Matousek}.
-An elimination query for a square $D_q$ with center $(x_q, y_q)$ and growth rate $v_q$ consists of shooting a ray $t \mapsto y_q+v_qt$ from below.
-Thus, we first compute the lower envelope in $O(m \log m)$ time~\cite{Hershberger89}.
-Then we build a ray-shooting data structure for this lower envelope, which takes $O(m)$ preprocessing time with $O(\log m)$ query time~\cite{Chazelle94}. \end{proof}
+An elimination query for a square $D_q$ with center $(x_q, y_q)$ and growth rate $v_q$ translates to shooting a ray $r$ from the point $(0, y_q)$ with slope $v_q$.
+Since $r$ and all line segments $f_j$ originate from the $y$-axis, and since $r$ starts below the lower envelope $E$, the point where $r$ meets the first line segment $f_j$ must lie on $E$.
+Thus, we first compute $E$ in $O(m \log m)$ time~\cite{Hershberger89}, and then we build a ray-shooting data structure for $E$.
+The latter can be done with $O(m)$ preprocessing time and space, and a query time of $O(\log m)$~\cite{Chazelle94}.
+The result follows. \end{proof}

-We now give a slightly less efficient data structure that does not require $B$ to be in the north quadrant of $D_i$.
+We now show how to handle more general elimination queries where we do not require $B$ to be in the north quadrant of $D_q$.
+This is done using methods from orthogonal range searching.